aniass/Waste-Classification/README.md

 # Waste Classification

 ## General info
 The project concerns waste classification with Convolutional Neural Networks (CNN) algorithms to determine if it may be recycle or not.
-The analysis has been made in two approaches: the first includes data preparation and build model CNN to waste recognise and the second one includes CNN model with data augumentation to achieve the better results
+The analysis has been made in two approaches: the first includes data preparation and build model CNN to waste recognise and the second one includes CNN model with data augumentation to achieve the better results.

 The dataset comes from Kaggle and can be find [here](https://www.kaggle.com/techsash/waste-classification-data).